 While some love being involved with the Virtual Assistant process and see our service as more of a collaboration, some prefer to step back and hand over control entirely.
 Some have strict processes and procedures in place that we need to adhere to, while others allow more freedom in the way things are done.
 This stark uniqueness even filters down into the little things like communication preferences – some of our clients love an email, while others never check their inbox.
 Some have time for a lengthy telephone call, while others get the job done with a quick WhatsApp voice note.

-The lesson we’ve learnt here is the importance of flexibility.
+The lesson we’ve learnt here when it comes to supporting businesses is the importance of flexibility.
 Being able to adapt as Virtual Assistants not only allows us to better meet the needs of our clients but also opens up our services to a broader clientele base.
 There isn’t much we can’t adapt to!

 Lesson 2 – Fixed Packages don’t Work for Everyone